How to Upgrade from Windows 10 to Windows 11

 The Windows 11 Installation Assistance can be downloaded from the following link: Windows 11 Installation Assistant.

-When the Windows 11 Installation Assistant is run (double click in the File Explorer), the window will show Install Windows 11 if the program determines that your device meets the hardware requirements for Windows 11.
+When the Windows 11 Installation Assistant is run as an administrator (right-click in the File Explorer, select Run as administrator), the window will show Install Windows 11 if the program determines that your device meets the hardware requirements for Windows 11.
 To proceed with the install, in the Windows 11 Installation Assistant window:

 1. Select the Accept and install button to start the upgrade to Windows 11.